jensnieulandt/jensnieulandt.github.io/content/index.md

 My team, specifically, is a bunch of enthusiasts dedicated to optimizing a single (privately licensed) application used internationally carrying the name T-App.
 We also maintain internal tools and try to be the driving force for automation.

 So far, I have worked on porting T-App to the latest PHP version.
 I am trying to get the team on board with automated testing.
 I'm creating a structure for documentation, and I'm reworking the DevOps setup.
-Wish me luck!

 ## Springbok Agency (2019 - 2021)